nicolesorense/Alpacalypse/README.md

 All libraries used are built-in python modules.

 ## Shortcut Commands
-* Press tab to load new game
+* Press 'tab' to load new game
+* Press 'b' to toggle cave border visibility

 ## Fonts
 All fonts used are default fonts or part of images and do not need to be installed.